pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 Bram leaned his heavy ash staff against his shoulder and checked his knife bandolier.
 He looked up and for a moment gazed hungrily at the shapely form of the young-seeming female mage as she chanted.
 Even her robe couldn’t hide her figure.
 Not wanting to antagonize a wizard with the eyes of the ages, he turned away to focus on the others.

 Timo the woodcutter gawked openly at Konstantina.
 The man was an addled fool, but strong beyond measure.
 In his massive hands he carried a wood cutting axe.
 Like Bram he was wearing borrowed armor, one of the king’s gambesons.
-This was padded cloth armor that would give him some protection.
+This was padded cloth jacket that would give him some protection.
 Bram doubted the man understood the gravity of what was happening, that they were being sent on what was probably a fool’s errand to stop the Liche Queen.

 The king’s soothsayer, Shai, held high his staff carved with intricate designs.
 In a measured voice, he spoke incomprehensible words that Konstantina listened to carefully.
 The seer’s face was serenely calm, and seeing that instilled confidence in Bram.
 If anyone knew how this was going to turn out, it was this man.